Applications for The Center Program's 2014 session are now being accepted! Click here to apply.

-The Center Program offers the unique opportunity to develop a new body of work, receive feedback from professionals in the field, and work towards an exhibition to be held in our main gallery.
-Over the course of six months, a supportive peer network, guest artists, gallerists, critics, and professionals push Center Program artists to answer tough questions, evolve their art, and ultimately produce a strong, new body of work to show.
+The Center Program offers the unique opportunity to develop new work, receive feedback from professionals in the field, and work towards an exhibition to be held in the Art Center's main gallery.
+Over the course of six months, a supportive peer network, guest artists, gallerists, critics, and professionals push Center Program artists to answer tough questions, evolve their art, and ultimately produce strong, new work to show.

-Structure: Formal seminar meetings with visiting professionals take place every other Monday for six months, beginning in early February 2013.
+Structure: Formal seminar meetings with visiting professionals take place every other Monday for six months, beginning in early February 2014.
 The sessions will include critical group discussions around individual work and work toward group goals.
-The program culminates in a two-week exhibition in the Art Center’s main gallery.
+The program culminates in an exhibition at the Art Center.

-Guest professionals: critic Susan Snodgrass (Art in America); Art Institute of Chicago's Annie Morse (Museum Education), photographer and educator Dawoud Bey; artist Juan Angel Chavez; Jim Dempsey (Corbett vs. Dempsey); founder of Stockyard Institute and chair of Arts Education at DePaul University, Jim Duignan; curator and founder of 6018 North Tricia Van Eck; artist and urban planner Theaster Gates; and gallerist Dan Devening (Devening Projects).
+Guest professionals: critic Susan Snodgrass (Art in America); Art Institute of Chicago's Annie Morse (Museum Education), photographer and educator Dawoud Bey; artist Juan Angel Chavez; Jim Dempsey (Corbett vs. Dempsey); founder of Stockyard Institute and chair of Arts Education at DePaul University, Jim Duignan; curator and founder of 6018 North Tricia Van Eck; and gallerist Dan Devening (Devening Projects).

 Access: In addition to critical discussions, Center Program artists also have access to the Oakman Clinton School & Studios at the Art Center, including: Painting & Drawing, Digital Lab, Darkroom, Printmaking/Silkscreen, Ceramics, and Mixed Media.